-When you’re newish to a Mac and not sure how to get the formatting of your SanDisk Extreme Portable SSD.
+When you’re newish to a Mac.
+And you’re not sure how to get the formatting of your Western Digital SanDisk Extreme Portable SSD.
 Or SanDisk Extreme Pro Portable SSD done.

 Even though your SanDisk Portable SSD is formatted out of the box ExFAT.